Broadcast Product: Redefining Shape-aligned Element-wise Multiplication and Beyond: Properties

 \end{dfn}

-That is, the marginalized tensor $\tensor{X}_\square$ is obtained by taking the Frobenius norm along each mode of $\tensor{X}$ if the length of the mode is longer than that of $\tensor{Y}$.
+That is, the marginalized tensor $\tensor{X}_\square$ is obtained by taking the Frobenius norm along each axis of $\tensor{X}$ if the axis's length is longer than that of $\tensor{Y}$.
 Here, $\tensor{Y}_\square$ is defined similarly.
-In the example of \Eref{eq:ex2}, we obtain
+This Frobenius-norm marginalization (hereafter simply \emph{marginalization}) can also be regarded as a process that shrinks the shape of a tensor while preserving the Frobenius norm.
+Analogously to marginalizing a probability distribution (which preserves the $L_1$ norm), our operation reduces a tensor by one or more axes while preserving its Frobenius norm.
+As is clear from the construction, we have $\Vert \tensor{X} \Vert_F = \Vert \tensor{X}_\square \Vert_F \leq \Vert \tensor{X}^\square \Vert_F$ in general.
+Also, all elements of the marginalized tensor are non-negative: $\tensor{X}_\square \ge \bm{0}$.
+In the example of \cref{eq:ex2}, we obtain